Giorgi/EFCore.Visualizer/README.md

 ## Introduction

 With Entity Framework Core query plan debugger visualizer, you can view the query plan of your queries directly inside Visual Studio.
-Currently, the visualizer supports SQL Server and PostgreSQL.
+Currently, the visualizer supports SQL Server, PostgreSQL and Oracle.

 > [!IMPORTANT]
 > The visualizer requires **Visual Studio Version 17.9.0 ([Released on February 13th](https://devblogs.microsoft.com/visualstudio/visual-studio-2022-17-9-now-available/)) or newer** and supports **EF Core 7 or newer**.